 Two theaters, one goal

 There are coincidences in history, but this is not one of them.
 A coincidence is when two things that are alike take place at the same time in two different places, but these two theaters were not alike.
 On the surface they share only one thing, the year of their creation.
 Yet their very differences show their common origin.
-That each of these theaters was intended for a specific purpose intended to complement and augment the other, a difference that resulted in the close to total coverage of the entire London audience in terms of income, rank, education, and accessibility, cannot possibly be due to chance.
+That each of these theaters was intended for a specific purpose and that each was meant to complement and augment the other, a difference that resulted in the close to total coverage of the entire London audience in terms of income, rank, education, and accessibility, cannot possibly be due to chance.

 So, what’s up with the historians?